 My Story

-As my practice deepened, so did my awareness of how profoundly I had been severed from my feminine essence.
-I began to see the threads of disconnection — from my womb, my cycles, and the quiet wisdom of my body.
-Beneath them lived grief, confusion, and the inherited wounding around my boundaries, sexuality, and womanhood.
-Yet this realization, though painful, became a threshold — a sacred initiation into the remembrance of the feminine.
+As my practice deepened, so did my awareness of how profoundly I had been severed from essence.
+I began to see the threads of disconnection — from my womb, my cycles, and the wisdom of my body.
+Yet this realization, though painful, became a sacred initiation into the remembrance of the feminine.

 The teachings of the feminine revealed what I had always known but forgotten: that healing is not about becoming something new, but returning to what was never lost.
 It is a reclamation of the body’s cyclical wisdom, an honoring of our innate wholeness.
-As I softened into the deeper rhythms of life and learned to trust my body’s unfolding, I began to rediscover belonging — within myself, within the earth, within the great web of life.
+As I learned to trust my body’s unfolding, I began to rediscover belonging — to myself, the earth, and within the great web of life.

 At the heart of my work is a deep remembrance — one that I hold for myself and for the women I walk alongside.
 A remembrance that we are already whole, that nothing outside of us can grant us what we already carry within.